 Implementation of interoperability by means of interoperability catalogue (S-100 Part 16) has been suspended for the immediate future and this section is designated informative pending further action on interoperability.

 Product Specification developers should carry out the activities described below if the data product is a candidate for inclusion in an Interoperability Catalogue.
-Further details on these activities will be provided in a future edition of S-100 and in IHO Publication S-98 (in preparation – suspended for S-98 Edition 2.0.0).
+Further details on these activities will be provided in future editions of S-100 and IHO Publication S-98.